-Dealing with multiple regulations and market requirements in soy supply chains and landscapes
+Soy sustainability in EU and global trade context; dealing with multiple regulations and market requirements in soy supply chains and landscapes (April-December 2025).

-A structured series of online info sessions for supply chain stakeholders on the why what and how of soy sustainability in times of EUDR, Omnibus law, but also AFi, carbon footprint, SBTi, conversion-free, human rights and regenerative agriculture requirements and requests.
+This is a structured series of online masterclasses for supply chain stakeholders on the why, what and how of soy sustainability in challenging times of EUDR, Omnibus law, but also AFi, carbon footprint, SBTi, conversion-free, human rights and regenerative agriculture requirements and requests.

 Participants subscribed for the whole series and before summer 2025 had access to all recordings, links and (upon request) written materials if they attended at least three online sessions.
 Now, the material is public, see below.